jwodder/pyversion-info/README.rst

 ``pyvinfo.supported_series() -> List[str]``
-   Returns a list in version order of all Python version series (i.e., minor versions like 3.5) that are currently supported (i.e., that have at least one released made and are not yet end-of-life)
+   Returns a list in version order of all Python version series (i.e., minor versions like 3.5) that are currently supported (i.e., that have at least one release made and are not yet end-of-life)

 Utilities